-An alternative solution would be that all the sites in the EGI FedCloud agreed to a common set of instance types.
+An alternative solution would be that all the sites in the EGI Federated Cloud agreed to a common set of instance types.
 Note that, although the Cloud sites are not enforced to support all of the agreed instance types, at least a common definition of the capabilities supported for each instance type would be beneficial for the process of VM migration.

-Consider the case of migrating a VM running in an OpenNebula site (which does not natively support the concept of flavors) to an OpenStack site in which there is support for certain flavors.
-Flavorfs are virtual hardware templates defining sizes for RAM, disk, number of cores, and so on.
-The default OpenStack installation provides five flavors (m1.tiny, m1.small, m1.medium, m1.large and m1.xlarge).
-Therefore, the resources allocated to the VM must be at least those originally allocated (e.g. use the nearest upper flavor).
-In EGI Federated Cloud certain flavors are defined through OCCI, although there is no common agreement on the features that each flavour should expose.
-Using a de facto standard such as the Amazon EC2 instance types or the default OpenStack flavors may be used as starting points to define those instance types.
+Consider the case of migrating a VM running in an OpenNebula site (which does not natively support the concept of flavours) to an OpenStack site in which there is support for certain flavours.
+Flavours are virtual hardware templates defining sizes for RAM, disk, number of cores, and so on.
+The default OpenStack installation provides five flavours (m1.tiny, m1.small, m1.medium, m1.large and m1.xlarge).
+Therefore, the resources allocated to the VM must be at least those originally allocated (e.g. use the nearest upper flavour).
+In EGI Federated Cloud certain flavours are defined through OCCI, although there is no common agreement on the features that each flavour should expose.
+Using a de facto standard such as the Amazon EC2 instance types or the default OpenStack flavours may be used as starting points to define those instance types.

-In this sense, OCCI version 1.2 will include the OCCI Resource Template Profile.
-This consists in a set of well-defined instances of the OCCI compute resource types.
+In this sense, OCCI version 1.2 will include the OCCI Resource Template Profile as well as the JSON rendering of the OCCI objects and attributes.
+On the one hand, the former consists on a set of well-defined instances of the OCCI compute resource types.
 The OCCI family of specifications defines a consistent way of defining compute resource requirements through the Compute resource type.
-In particular, in federated IaaS Clouds, as is the case of the EGI Federated Cloud, it is convenient to provide the user with a consistent set of resource templates (flavors) to be used across the sites within the federation.
-The adoption of such specification in the context of the EGI FedCloud will be very beneficial to the process of VM migration.
+In particular, in federated IaaS Clouds, as is the case of the EGI Federated Cloud, it is convenient to provide the user with a consistent set of resource templates (flavours) to be used across the sites within the federation.
+The adoption of such specification in the context of the EGI Federated Cloud will be very beneficial to the process of VM migration.
 This way, consistent resource templates would be used for both the source VM and the destination VM.
+On the other hand, the JSON rendering makes possible to advertise Mixin (i.e. flavours) model attributes (those pre-set defaults such as CPU, RAM memory, disk) so it will be no longer needed to do a manual matchmaking of all the published flavours, being the information directly available at the OCCI endpoint.

 Capacity Leasing

-In addition, the concept of reservation is not currently very much supported by the CMPs.
+In addition, the concept of reservation is not currently very much supported by the CMFs.
 In the case of OpenStack, there are works that aim at including capacity reservation, although they are not production ready.
 This is the case of Blazar, OpenStack related Reservation-as-a-Service project.
 A Blazar user can request the resources of cloud environment to be provided (“leased”) to his project for specific amount on time, immediately or in future.
 Both virtual (Instances, Volumes, Networks) and hardware (full hosts with specific characteristics of RAM, CPU and etc.) resources can be allocated via “lease”.
 This would allow for virtual instance reservation, which mostly looks like usual instance booting for user - he/she only passes special hints to Nova containing information about future lease - lease start and end dates, its name, etc. Special Nova API extensions parse this parameter and use them to call Blazar, passing to it the ID of just created instance.
 By default, it starts lease at the moment of request and gives it one month of lifetime.